fabiommendes/sidekick/docs/intro-functions.rst

 * **Containment check**: ``(X in seq)`` or ``(seq in X)``.
 Use :func:`sidekick.op.contains` instead.
 * **Method calling**: ``X.attr`` immediately returns a function that retrieves the ``.attr`` attribute of its argument.
-We cannot specify a method to obtain a behavior similar to `operator.methodcaller`_. :func:`sidekick.functions.method` can produce method callers with an specialized syntax.
+It is not possible, therefore, to specify the arguments of a method like the builtin `operator.methodcaller`_ function.
+For those situations, :func:`sidekick.functions.method` can produce method callers with an specialized syntax.

 .. _operator.methodcaller: https://docs.python.org/3/library/operator.html#operator.methodcaller

+..
+TODO:
+   Placeholder section

 ``sidekick.op`` module
 ----------------------